-So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community,

 All forms of HBA are abuse (regardless of the motivation) and concerns should be responded to in line with this policy.
 Staff will report any concerns about HBA to the DSL (or a deputy).